ourarash/TrojanMap/README.md

 ```

 ---
+"-DBUILD_LIST=core,highgui,imgcodecs,imgproc"

-## Prerequisites:
+## Prerequisites

 ### OpenCV Installation

 For visualizations we use OpenCV library.
-You will use this library as blackbox and don't need to worry about the graphic details.
+You will use this library as a black box and don't need to worry about the graphic details.

 **Notice**: Installing this library may take a long time.
 This is only for visualization.
 You can still start coding even without installing this library and visualization.